sitwithariadne/website/src/emotions.md

 **Proud (self-acceptance)**

-`Effectual` An activity you value was performed well.
+- `Effectual` An activity you value was performed well.

-`Encouraged` Someone you trust/value gave you a positive appraisal.
+- `Encouraged` Someone you trust/value gave you a positive appraisal.

 **Joyful (gain)**

-* You've gained something.
+- You've gained something.
-* A need has been met.
+- A need has been met.

 **Intrigued (attentive)**

-* Paying close attention leads towards positive emotions.
+- Paying close attention leads towards positive emotions.

 **Trusting (security)**

-* Associating with someone/something could lead toward getting a need met.
+- Associating with someone/something could lead toward getting a need met.

 **Loving (attractive)**

-* Loving a person, animal, or object enhances quality of life for you or for those you care about.
+- Loving a person, animal, or object enhances quality of life for you or for those you care about.

-* Loving a person, animal, or object increases your chances of attaining your own personal goals.
+- Loving a person, animal, or object increases your chances of attaining your own personal goals.

-	`Affectionate` The urge to take care of someone/something to get more love.
+  - `Affectionate` The urge to take care of someone/something to get more love.

-	`Reverance` The urge to worship someone/something as they are viewed as godly/divine/perfect.
+  - `Reverance` The urge to worship someone/something as they are viewed as godly/divine/perfect.

 **Peaceful (acceptance)**

-* Events occurring should keep occurring as they are.
+- Events occurring should keep occurring as they are.

-* Other:

 ### Needs Not Met

 **Anger (judgement)**

-`Anger` 1.
-An important goal is blocked or a desired activity is interrupted or prevented.
+- An important goal is blocked or a desired activity is interrupted or prevented.

-`Anger` 2.
-You/Your-group/Someone-you-care-about is offended/insulted/attacked/hurt/threatened.
+- You/Your-group/Someone-you-care-about is offended/insulted/attacked/hurt/threatened.

-`Envy` 1.
-Someone-else/group gets/has things you want/need/crave.
+  - `Envy` - Someone-else/group gets/has things you want/need/crave.

-`Jealousy` 1.
-A very important and desired relationship or object in your life is in danger of being damaged or lost.
+  - `Jealousy` - A very important and desired relationship or object in your life is in danger of being damaged or lost.

-`Jealousy` 2.
-Someone is threatening to take a valued relationship or object away from you.

 **Disgust (repulsion)**

-* Someone/Something/A-group you are in contact with could poison/contaminate/harm you/your-group.
+- Someone/Something/A-group you are in contact with could poison/contaminate/harm you/your-group.

 **Afraid (threatened)**

-* There is a threat to your life/health/well-being of you or someone you care about.
+- There is a threat to your life/health/well-being of you or someone you care about.
-* Other:

 **Surprise (caught off guard)**

-* Paying close attention could prevent negative emotions.
+- Paying close attention could prevent negative emotions.

 **Sadness (loss)**

-* You have lost something or someone permanently.
+- You have lost something or someone permanently.
-* Things are not the way you wanted or expected and hoped them to be.
+- Things are not the way you wanted or expected and hoped them to be.

 **Ashamed (self-judgement)**

-`Shame` Urge towards silence.
+- `Shame` Urge towards silence.
 You risk being abandoned by a group if characteristics of yourself or of your behavior are made public.

-`Guilt` Your own behavior violates your own values or moral code.
+- `Guilt` Your own behavior violates your own values or moral code.

 ### References